 Whale-watching tours that run between the Ventura coast and the Channel Islands are almost always eventful.
 Of the 78 species of whales, dolphins, and porpoises in the world, 29 have been spotted near the Channel Islands National Marine Sanctuary.
 Even if a gray, blue, or humpback whale doesn’t make an appearance, the tour boat captains can usually find a pod of dolphins—common, bottlenose, or Risso’s, as well as rafts of sea lions.
 Every now and then, a school of flying fish soars right over the boat.

-Five islands off the Southern California coast comprise one of America’s most remote—and utterly magical—national parks.
-Visitors arrive on the islands by boat (boats depart regularly from Ventura and Oxnard) or small plane, then use their hiking boots or kayaks to get around.
-Revered for its endemic plants and plentiful wildlife, the “Galapagos of North America” has no lodgings, stores, or restaurants—a place that draws you in without a lot of extra trappings.
-On this ocean sanctuary, it’s all about wraparound beauty, solitude, and the chance to totally and completely unplug.
+Five islands off the Southern California coast comprise one of America’s most undeveloped—and utterly magical—national parks.
+Visitors can choose to arrive at any of the Channel Islands National Park islands via an Island Packers boat, which depart daily from Ventura and Oxnard.
+To reach Santa Rosa Island, another option is to hop on a small plane from Camarillo with Channel Islands Aviation.
+Once there, use your hiking boots or kayaks to get around (there’s no driving here).
+Revered for its endemic plants and plentiful wildlife, the “Galapagos of North America” has no lodgings, stores, or restaurants—only a wild coastal landscape and come-hither scenery.
+At this ocean-bound preserve, the action centers around hiking, camping, wildlife-watching, and the chance to totally and completely unplug.

 This chain of five islands—Santa Cruz, Anacapa, Santa Rosa, Santa Barbara, and San Miguel—is rich with untouched natural beauty and a California destination worthy of your consideration.
 Whether you have half a day or more than a week to experience Channel Islands National Park, here are some of the best ways to explore the islands—by kayak, yacht, or just by foot.